BowenGu0517/Cashrewards/README.md

 ## Demo website
 https://cashrewardswebapi.azurewebsites.net/

-This is the quick demo of the project hosted in Azure Web app service
+This is the quick demo of the project hosted in Azure Web app service (Free tier so might not be super stable :) )

 ## Tech stacks